wiadarola/react-todo-list/README.md

 3. Run the development server using `npm start`.
 4. Explore and add tasks to your heart's content!

-## Contributions
-Feel free to raise issues, provide feedback, or make pull requests.
-All contributions are welcome!

 ## License
 MIT